madanh/gmove/index.md

 Driver is given an option to pick and deliver a package along his course.
 This one is tricky, since it implies monetary incentives and a separate UI for the package sender.
 Monetary incentive is quite dangerous, since it may dramatically change the behavior and lead to reduced adoption not only of gpackage but also gmove.
 -->

+# FAQ

-# "How is this different from other ridesharing apps?"
+## "How is this different from other ridesharing apps?"
 Unlike other ridesharing applications there are several differences that enable a completely different scale of participarion and the as a result the huge potential impact on emissions:

 1. Maps is already installed on more than a billion devices: no chicken and egg problem.